awilli1186/wee-website/content/script/dom/$not.md

 ---
 name: $not
-heading: Filter out elements from a matching selection
+heading: Returns elements not matching the filtered selection
 ---

 ---variables---